markomanninen/grcriddles/doc/chapter1.rst

 Programmatical approach to solve the riddles requires huge Greek text corpora.
 Bigger it is, the better.
 I will download and preprocess available open source Greek corpora, which is a quite daunting task for many reasons.
+Programming language of my choice is `Python <http://python.org>`__ [#]_ for it has plenty of good and stable open source libraries required for my work.
+Python is widely recognized in academic and scientific circles and well oriented to the research projects.

-Programming language of my choice is [Python](http://python.org).
-I have left the most of the details of this part for the enthusiasts to read straight from the commented code in `functions.py <https://git.io/vAS2Z>`__ [#]_ script.
-By collecting the large part of the used procedures to the separate script maintains this document more concise too.
+I have left the most of the overly technical details of these chapters for the enthusiasts to read straight from the commented code in `functions.py
+<https://git.io/vAS2Z>`__ [#]_ script.
+By collecting the large part of the used
+procedures to the separate script maintains this document more concise too.

 In the end of the task of the first chapter, I'll have a word database containing hundreds of thousands of unique Greek words extracted from the naturally written language corpora.
-Then words can be further used in the riddle solver.
+Then words can be further used in the riddle solver in the second chapter.

 .. note::